yusaonice/CSE-DA3/README.md

 1. We have created a structure named coordinates.
 Almost every function used in the program uses coordinates so that we can apply it to the game.
 2. This is extremely helpful in the directions of left(),right(),up(),down().
 The functions match the coordinates of the snake’s head and food’s coordinate to increase the score.
+3. The exitgame function will take in to account if the snake touches its own body by matching the coordinates of the head and of the body, if so we lose 1 life.
+This is consequently reflected in our lives corner.